 Parallelism /= Concurrency

-If you want to make programs go faster on parallel hardware, that you need some kind of concurrency.
+If you want to make programs go faster on parallel hardware, then you need some kind of concurrency.
 Right?

 In this article I’d like to explain why the above statement is false, and why we should be very clear about the distinction between concurrency and parallelism.
 I should stress that these ideas are not mine, and are by no means new, but I think it’s important that this issue is well understood if we’re to find a way to enable everyday programmers to use multicore CPUs.
 I was moved to write about this after reading Tim Bray’s articles on Concur.next: while I agree with a lot of what’s said there, particularly statements like